orb-lang/helm/doc/md/design/dramatis-personae.md

 `thingum:idEst(Widget)`, where the simple case has `widget.orb` containing `Widget.__type = new` after the constructor is defined\.

+We describe any value accessed with a dot as a *field*, and if the value lives on the table itself, rather than being returned through `__index`, it is also a *slot*, so `instance.field`\.
+Any valued accessed with a colon is a *method*, and must be callable, so a function or a table with a `__call` metamethod: we call this *passing a message*, so `instance:message(...)`\.

+When a callable is or isn't a method is not objective, we can and do refer to private functions which take the instance as the first parameter as methods, and use the `methodCase`, generally with the `_privateModifier`, to define them\.
+After all, if we simply assigned them to a field on the metatable, they would become a method, proper, and functions get moved onto and off of metatables all the time, depending on whether it's useful to have them outside the module\.

+Bridge code never, ever uses `self`, we invariably define a method in the form `function Widget.method(widget, ...)`, although the *section header* will say `*** Widget:method(...)`\.

 #### All the Bridge is a Stage